Undergraduate Degree Programs

 Human Health Sciences

 The Human Health Sciences (HHS) baccalaureate program prepares undergraduate students for future careers in a dynamic, interprofessional healthcare environment.
 Graduates of this program will have a strong foundation in the basic sciences and develop competencies in healthcare skills and knowledge, thereby maximizing professional career opportunities.
-Specifically, the degree offers four options for students' interested in future graduate or professional study in Dentistry, Pharmacy, Physical Therapy, and Physician Assistant programs.
+Specifically, the degree offers five options for students' interested in future graduate or professional study in Athletic Training, Dentistry, Pharmacy, Physical Therapy, and Physician Assistant programs.
 This degree also prepares students for work in a variety of other fields, including mid-level management or supervision across healthcare environments, medical or pharmaceutical sales, and community health advocacy.

 Medical Laboratory Science